 Present at the birth of e-know.net was our current Chief Financial Officer, Niki Redwood and sister of our current CEO Nigel Redwood.
 Niki had just returned from travelling the world after spending years working for KPMG, where she had previously qualified as a Chartered Accountant.
-Upon her return, David Redwood asked Niki to help him set up e-know.net, Niki agreed, telling her father 'I will help you out for a few months' and 16 years later, Niki is still our CFO, still core to the growth and development of the business.
+Upon her return, David Redwood asked Niki to help him set up e-know.net, Niki agreed, telling her father 'I will help you out for a few months' and over 20 years later, Niki is still our CFO, still core to the growth and development of the business.

 Our current CEO Nigel Redwood joined the family business in 2002, starting off as a Sales Manager just as 3i had invested into the company.
 Between 1998 and 2002, the company was focused on delivering Navision (before Microsoft bought them) as an ASP product (SaaS) and e-know.net had mastered Citrix Metaframe, becoming one of the first in the UK to deliver applications in this way.

 It was Nigel who first realised that if the customer was going to get the full ROI then we needed to host all of their applications and not just their core ERP application.
 In 2002 we changed our model slightly to deliver fully hosted desktops, containing all of a customers application set and after proving this strategy to be highly successful, Nigel became Managing Director of e-know.net in 2003.